okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/IdentityProviderApi.md

 # **CloneIdentityProviderKey**
 > JsonWebKey CloneIdentityProviderKey (string idpId, string keyId, string targetIdpId)

-Clone Signing Key Credential for IdP
+Clone a Signing Credential Key

 Clones a X.509 certificate for an IdP signing key credential from a source IdP to target IdP